makersacademy/CV/README.md

 ## Experience
 * __Barings Asset Management__, March 2014 - February 2015, System Test Analyst.
-  - End to end testing of the financial systems.
+  - End to end testing of their financial systems.
+Worked directly with Business Analysts and Developers providing a quick feedback loop for the test status of new features and bug fixes.
 * __Barclays Bank__, July 2013 - December 2013, Analyst - Contractor.
   - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terrorism program.
 * __Trafigura Ltd__, March 2007 – March 2013, System Tester.
-  - Writing and execution of tests to ensure that their commodity trading systems functioned as expected.
-Running of the UAT phase and working with stakeholders to ensure live implementation ran successfully.
+  - Hugely successful time working in agile teams on their commodity trading systems to plan, write and execute tests for each upcoming sprint.
+Responsible in the delivery of test reports, reporting bugs and managing the test process to prevent any bottlenecks of stories.
+Achieved success through attention to detail and open communication to catch bugs early and inform the team so a solution could be found.
+Running the UAT phase and working with stakeholders to ensure live implementation ran successfully to the schedule.

 ## Interests
 - An extreme sport fanatic and family guy who is very excited and focused in becoming an outstanding software engineer.